 Dr. Sharma says the dry heat generated in an infrared sauna can cause you to become overheated, and if used for a prolonged session, it can also cause dehydration and even heat exhaustion or heat stroke.

-However, if you’re on medications, have implanted medical devices, or have a medical condition — whether acute or chronic — you should be cautious.
+In general, if you’re taking medication, have implanted medical devices, or have a medical condition — whether acute or long-term — it’s best to proceed with caution.

-Cook-Bolden says you should speak to your healthcare provider before encountering any form of intense heat exposure.
+Cook-Bolden says you should speak to your doctor before encountering any form of intense heat exposure.

 Cook-Bolden says these conditions make people more prone to dehydration and overheating: